Zveaga/ft_printf/README.md

 ```
 make
 ```

 ## The function
-Ft_printf takes a string as its first argument ('const char *s'), after which it can take a variable number of arguments ('...') and displays the formatted string to the standatd output.
+Printf is a variadic function that takes a string as its first argument ('const char *s').
+After the string, it takes a variable number of arguments ('...') and displays the formatted string to the standatd output.
 The string to be formatted contains plain text and format specifiers.

 Function prototype: ft_printf(const char *s, ...);